- 6.01: Scope of Practice

 5. Each supervising appraiser supervising an appraisal trainee or appraiser-in-training is responsible for that individual’s physical site inspection skills.
 The supervising appraiser shall personally inspect at least five (5) appraised properties with the appraisal trainee or appraiser-in-training.
 The supervising appraiser must personally inspect additional properties until the supervising appraiser determines that the appraisal trainee or appraiser-in-training is competent in accordance with USPAP for the property type.

 7. Supervising appraisers are fully responsible for the appraisal and the contents of the appraisal report.
+Any appraisal trainee or appraiser-in-training who assisted in the assignment is also responsible.

 1. Supervising appraisers must maintain written policies and procedures that outline their process for determining the competence of appraisal trainees or appraisers-in-training to ensure compliance with the competency rule of USPAP.